 Associate Faculty in the PCCB are volunteer faculty with appointments in Georgetown University or Medstar who teach in the courses offered by the Center, assist in the consult service and/or collaborate in other endeavors of the Pellegrino Center for Clinical Bioethics and its faculty.
 Appointments will be made for two years (renewable).
+This page will be updated soon,

 Dr. Michael Gallagher received his medical degree from Georgetown University School of Medicine in 1986.
 He did residency in Obstetrics and Gynecology at the National Naval Medical Center, Bethesda (now Walter Reed National Military Medical Center).
 Following this he did a fellowship in Maternal-Fetal Medicine at Johns Hopkins in Baltimore.
 He is board certified in both Obstetrics and Gynecology and Maternal-Fetal Medicine.
 Following fellowship he practiced at the Naval Medical Center, San Diego, and then at the National Naval Medical Center, Bethesda.
 In 1998 he began practice at Massachusetts General Hospital and joined the clinical faculty of Harvard Medical School.
 Dr Gallagher came back to the Washington area in 2003 and began practice with a private Maternal-Fetal Medicine group in Maryland.
 He continues this practice and is located primarily at Holy Cross Hospital in Silver Spring.
 Dr. Gallagher is a clinical associate professor at The George Washington University School of Medicine and Health Sciences and teaches George Washington Obstetric and Gynecology residents at Holy Cross Hospital.
 Prior to medical school Dr. Gallagher received the degree of Master of Divinity (MDiv) from Weston Jesuit School of Theology (now the School of Theology and Ministry at Boston College).
 He has an interest in medical ethics and serves on the Ethics Advisory Committee at Holy Cross Hospital.